acolistro/week-3/README.md

 * _Use for loop to push every number from 0 to the inputted number into an empty array_
 * _Use a forEach function to change numbers that include 1, 2 or 3 to a sentence._
 * _Append each element to ul and show list to user upon submit._
+* _Clear list and provide new output upon every click of submit without need for page refresh._

 ## Setup/Installation Requirements